EN 10168 Mill certificates

 Country The two-letter ISO country code according to ISO 3166 (opens new window).
 Yes Yes

-Email The email address to be used to send certificates to the company.
+Emails The email addresses to be used to send certificates to the company.
 No Yes

 Identifier One or more unique company identifiers.
 Currently, VAT (opens new window), DUNS (opens new window), and Cage Codes (opens new window) are supported.
 One of VAT or DUNS is required.
 Yes No